flukelaster/flukelaster/README.md

 ## About

-10 years in UX/UI design, currently at the intersection of **product design** and **AI engineering**.
+10 years in UX/UI design, currently at the intersection of **product design** and **Context engineering**.
 I work at Orbit Digital Co., Ltd. as a Product Designer, but the real work happens at the edges — where design systems meet multi-agent pipelines, where prompts are a design medium, and where the line between designer and builder blurs.

 I care about the unsexy parts: edge cases, system constraints, failure modes, and what happens when real users touch AI products.